-- Stay calm, cool, and collected - Encourage sitting by gently, quietly leading children back to their seat as you continue giving the lesson (helpers can do this as well).
-Sometimes parents are too frazzled (or too busy talking) to do this.
-If there are parents who are not paying attention to what - too busy talking) to do this.
-If there are parents who are not paying attention to what is going on, you can say very quietly and gently, "I think your child needs you right now." - Allow children to continue holding onto whatever they have until they are comfortable giving it up.
-Offering them a new item sometimes helps. - Prepare a short handout of guidelines for parents to help them know what to do in trying situations.
+- Stay calm, cool, and collected. - Encourage sitting by gently, quietly leading children back to their seat as you continue giving the lesson (helpers can do this as well).
+Sometimes parents and guardians are too frazzled (or too busy talking) to do this.
+If there are adults who are not paying attention to what is going on, you can say very quietly and gently, "I think your child needs you right now." - Allow children to continue holding onto whatever they have until they are comfortable giving it up.
+Offering them a new item sometimes help - Prepare a short handout of guidelines for parents to help them know what to do in trying situations.
 Assure them of their value and your need for them.
 This might include statements such as: - Please help your child participate in the program, but be flexible with them. - If you need to speak to your child, do so as quietly as possible.
-For the benefit of all our children, please save your visiting time until the end of the program.
+For the benefit of all our children, please save your visiting time until the end of the program. - If your child loses control, please walk them outside until they feel better. - Physical and verbal attacks are always inappropriate and should never be used as discipline.